U2UK261 + EC261 Both Apply

 EasyJet offered me a voucher instead of cash — do I have to accept it?

 No. Under EC261 and UK261, you are entitled to cash compensation.
 EasyJet vouchers are not a legal substitute.
 If you have already accepted a voucher without signing any waiver of rights, you may still be eligible to claim the statutory cash amount.
-If you signed a waiver as part of accepting the voucher, contact us — some waivers are unenforceable.
+If you signed a waiver as part of accepting the voucher, contact us — it's worth checking whether it affects your statutory rights — contact us to discuss your specific situation.

 EasyJet said my delay was caused by 'extraordinary circumstances' — is that valid?